Stress at baby delivery is something all moms need to take into account. Your stress gets transferred to the baby. Let’s find out how it affects them.

 How are you preparing for delivery?
 Tell me in the comments!

-Be sure to grab my free hospital packing list and check out all my other delivery preparation posts below that:
+Be sure to grab my free hospital packing list right here: